Insights for professional investors

 Europe Outlook

-While Goldman Sachs expects an area-wide growth of 0.8% for 2025, notably below the 1.2% consensus, they see “several reasons for continued growth, rather than a Euro area recession”.
+While Goldman Sachs expects an area-wide growth of 0.8% for 2025, notably below the 1.0 to 1.2% consensus, they see “several reasons for continued growth, rather than a Euro area recession”.

-„Growth momentum remains modestly positive; consumption is likely to recover given rising real incomes and elevated savings; and we expect the South to show continued resilience compared with the North,” says the Euro Area Outlook 2025.
+„Growth momentum remains modestly positive; consumption is likely to recover given rising real incomes and elevated savings; and we expect the South to show continued resilience compared with the North,” says their Europe Market Outlook 2025.

-The subdued growth and easing inflationary pressure are likely to prompt the European Central Bank to cut interest rates further.
+The subdued growth and easing inflationary pressure prompted the European Central Bank to cut the deposit facility, its key rate, by 25-basis-point to 2.75% with effect from 5 February 2025.

-For European equities, asset managers see stumbling blocks and risks, such as the Trump 2.0 presidency, China’s weakness, the regional economic slowdown, higher energy prices and the war in Ukraine.
+While European markets gained ground in 2024, there are still stumbling blocks ahead, such as the Trump 2.0 presidency, China’s weakness, the regional economic slowdown, higher energy prices and the war in Ukraine.

 “However, these are already reflected in share prices in the form of high-risk premiums.
 Europe is currently trading at a record-high valuation discount of around 40% to US equities on a P/E basis,” points out Berenberg.
 They see opportunities particularly in European small caps.